madiganbrodsky/vague_contracts_experts/README.md

 This repository that contains the following sub-directories:

-The directory data contains the (anonymized) data from the experiment and the data from the LLM portion of the paper.
+The directory experiments contains the code used to run the experiment.

-The directory analyses contains the R scripts used for analysis and visualization for both the human and LLM portion of the paper, as well as post-hoc analyses.
+The directory data contains the (anonymized) data from the experiment.

-The directory models contains the Python and R scripts used to compare the predictive accuray of OpenAI's text-davinci-003 model under zero and few-shot prompting regimes.
+The directory analyses contains the R scripts used for analysis and visualization, and post-hoc analyses.